Last Updated on

 Venting your feelings – whether it is the excitement of welcoming your baby or the annoyance with a family member or colleague – is important.
 Keeping your feelings bottled up inside will only add to your irritability.
 Confide in a good friend or your partner and release your pent-up feelings.
 Alternately, you can try expressing your emotions through a journal or diary.

-10. Make Yourself the Priority
+10. Make Yourself a Priority

 Your happiness and health are of the utmost importance during pregnancy because the well-being of your baby is directly linked to it.
 Take steps to ensure you are physically and emotionally healthy and comfortable; wear comfortable clothes and footwear, have heart-to-heart conversations with your partner, and share your apprehensions with your family, friends, or doctor.